What Is Customer Service?

 Customer service is the direct one-on-one interaction between a consumer making a purchase and a representative making a sale.

-It is the support you offer your customers — both before and after they buy and use your products or services — that helps them have an easy and enjoyable experience with you.
+The support you offer your customers — both before and after they buy and use your products or services — helps them have an easy and enjoyable experience with you.
 Even in the age of technology, the human touch in helping customers is crucial.
 Customer service is meeting the needs and desires of any customer.

 The Bureau of Labor Statistics projected customer service representative job growth at 5% between 2016 and 2026.
 That's close to the average for all occupations.